ozanMSFT/pytorch-wiki/Bot-commands.md

 We also have the following flags:

 -f, -force: force merge the PR, bypassing all the required status checks.
+ONLY USE THIS AT YOUR DISCRETION FOR CRITICAL FAILURES.

 -g, -green, -onGreen: merge the PR only when all the required status checks have passed (BETA).